ScilifelabDataCentre/precision-medicine-portal-frontend/README.md

 git pull upstream dev
 ```

 The project is set up using npm.
-If you want to run the project locally, install npm and use it to run the available scripts:
+Navigate to the `next-app` directory and use npm to run the available scripts:

-## Available Scripts
+##### Available Scripts

-Note that you need to be in the "react-app" directory.
+Note that you need to be in the "next-app" directory.
 In this directory, you can run:

-### `npm start`
+##### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in development mode with hot reload.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+##### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production using Next.js optimization.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and optimized for the best performance.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+This also checks the linting.

+##### `npm start`

+Starts the production server after building the app.

-### `npm run eject`
+##### `npm run lint`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-You will see that a local development server starts running.
-You can access the web page by opening a web browser and visiting the URI "localhost:5000".
-To stop the server press CTRL+C in the terminal.
+Runs ESLint to check code quality and consistency.

+##### `npm test`

+Runs Cypress end-to-end tests for the application.

-#### Docker
+##### Docker

 You can use the provided Dockerfile to build and run a container.

-### Step 2: Create a branch and develop
+#### Step 2: Create a branch and develop

 Note that commits need to be signed as per SciLifeLab policy.
-There are many different ways to sign github commits and how to set it up may vary based on your operating system.
+There are many different ways to sign GitHub commits and how to set it up may vary based on your operating system.
 An example of how to set it up for MacOS can be seen here:

 https://gist.github.com/troyfontaine/18c9146295168ee9ca2b30c00bd1b41e